1. Strong system adaptability

 Compliant with Windows system security standards, supports digital signatures, and avoids interception by system firewalls/antivirus software;

-Partial SDKs are adapted to the Personal Information Protection Law and provide interfaces for facial data encryption and anonymization.
+Partial SDKs are compliant with the Personal Information Protection Law and provide interfaces for facial data encryption and anonymization.

-Replacing traditional passwords/card swiping: Windows software (such as office OA, financial systems, industrial control software) integrates facial login to solve problems such as password leakage, proxy clocking, and card loss;
+Replacing traditional passwords/card swiping: Facial login can be integrated into Windows software (such as office OA, financial systems, industrial control software) to solve problems including password leakage, proxy clocking-in, and card loss;

-Remote identity verification: The Windows client collects facial information and compares it with the backend database to solve identity authentication problems in remote work, online account opening, and other scenarios.
+Remote identity verification: The Windows client collects facial information and compares it with the backend database to resolve identity authentication issues in remote work, online account opening, and other scenarios.

 2. Issues related to human-computer interaction

-Intelligent attendance: Windows industrial computer/desktop computer with camera, realizing enterprise/campus facial attendance, solving the problems of low efficiency and cheating in manual attendance;
+Intelligent attendance: Windows industrial computers/desktop computers with camera, realizing enterprise/campus facial attendance, resolving low efficiency and cheating issues in manual attendance;

-Intelligent access control: Windows embedded devices (such as access control hosts) integrate facial recognition to solve the problems of cumbersome traditional access control permission management and stranger intrusion;
+Intelligent access control: Windows embedded devices (such as access control hosts) integrate facial recognition to resolve the issues of cumbersome traditional access control permission management and stranger intrusion;

-Personalized interaction: Windows based entertainment/educational software (such as children's learning machines and live streaming software) uses face detection to achieve beauty, facial expression interaction, and attention monitoring.
+Personalized interaction: Windows-based entertainment/educational software (such as children's learning machines and live streaming software) uses facial detection to achieve beauty enhancement, facial expression interaction, and attention monitoring.

-Batch face processing: Windows based tool software (such as security monitoring playback, portrait management system) uses SDK to achieve batch face detection, annotation, and retrieval, solving the problem of low manual processing efficiency;
+Batch face processing: Windows-based tool software (such as security monitoring playback, portrait management systems) uses the SDK to achieve batch facial detection, annotation, and retrieval, resolving the problem of low manual processing efficiency;

-Data Security: Windows local deployment SDK, facial data does not go through the cloud, solving the risk of data leakage during cloud transmission;
+Data Security: Windows local deployment of SDK, facial data does not pass through the cloud, resolving the risk of data leakage during cloud transmission;

-Low cost development: No need to independently develop 2D facial algorithms (algorithm development cost exceeds one million), quickly integrated through SDK, reducing the threshold and cycle of facial function development for Windows applications (from months to days).
+Low-cost development: No need to independently develop 2D facial algorithms (algorithm development cost exceeds one million), quickly integrated via the SDK, reducing the threshold and cycle of facial function development for Windows applications (from months to days).

 Dedicated to the research and development of core visual algorithm technologies, product innovation and industry applications, empowering AI+ diversified scenarios, facilitating industrial upgrading